 There once was a big bloke from Philly,

 Actually on second thoughts, maybe it’s not wedding appropriate.

-Standing in front of Carrie today and making a solemn vow to love and respect her, and to remain faithful forever more was an incredible experience.
+Standing in front of Carrie today and making a solemn vow to love her, respect her, and remain faithful forever more was an incredible experience.
 Because normally when I tell porkies, I paint them in whopping great letters on the side of a bus, so it was a nice change.